nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/quality-assurance.md

 </component>
 ```

-- The cache will be `private` (you cannot cache the resources on a intermediate proxy like for instance a `CDN`)
+- The cache will be `private` (i.e., you cannot cache the resources on a intermediate proxy like for instance a `CDN`)
 - The `max-age` cache time is set to 1 hour (within the hour, the browser won't request a validation to the server of the blobs like thumbnails)
 - Once the cache expires, the browser will request a validation of the blobs from the server if they have been updated